-In future, environmental criteria will play an even greater role in the selection and awarding process.
-Examples of such criteria include life-cycle costs, reparability and recyclability, packaging, climate impact and resource consumption.
+Environmental criteria play a great role in the selection and awarding process.
+Examples of such criteria include life-cycle costs, reparability and recyclability, packaging, transport, climate impact and resource consumption.
 In addition to price, these factors may now be taken into account as a binding element when awarding contracts.
-The new Environmental Guidelines also contain a negative list of products that the administration may no longer purchase or use in future.
-Such items include: coffee makers with aluminium capsules, mineral water in non-returnable bottles, disposable crockery and chlorinated cleaning agents.
+The GPP guideline also contain a list of products that the administration may no longer purchase in future.
+Such items include: coffee makers with capsules, mineral water in non-returnable bottles, microplastic in soap and cleaning detergents, disposable crockery in canteens, and chlorinated cleaning agents.

-As the Senator for the Environment Jens Kerstan explains: “Hamburg’s administration will take a leading role in Germany in the future when it comes to procuring goods and awarding contracts.
-From now on, mandatory environmental criteria such as raw material consumption, durability and transport distances will play an even more important role in purchasing decisions.
-It sends out an important signal to business and private individuals, encouraging them likewise to take greater account of the consequences of their purchasing decisions and to pay attention to each product’s history.
+As the Senator for the Environment Jens Kerstan explains: “Hamburg’s administration has a leading role in Germany when it comes to procuring sustainable goods and awarding contracts.
+The guideline sends out an important signal to business and private individuals, encouraging them likewise to take greater account of the consequences of their purchasing decisions and to pay attention to each product’s history.
 With a purchasing power of several hundred millions of euros per annum, the city can help ensure that environmentally harmful products are purchased less frequently and that sustainable products achieve even greater acceptance in the market.
 Our objective is to increase the share of environmentally friendly products significantly in order to help combat climate change.”

-Example 3: The life cycle of a product will be considered in future.
+Example 6: The life cycle costs (LCC) of products that have costs during the use-phase are considered in the procurement process.
 The guidelines contain calculation sheets for many product groups, enabling a life cycle assessment to be made.
 Such assessments reveal that long-term savings can be made if products are durable, if parts can be replaced easily or if low maintenance costs are involved.
-This may be the case, for example, when energy savings can be made in buildings, vehicles, illuminants or computer centres.
-In such cases, energy-saving variants represent the cleverer purchasing decision in the long run, even if the purchase price is slightly higher in the first instance.
+This may be the case, for example, when energy savings can be made in vehicles, illuminants or computer centres.
+In such cases, energy-saving variants represent the smarter purchasing decision in the long run, even if the purchase price is slightly higher in the first instance.

 In Hamburg, environmentally compatible procurement is stipulated in § 3 b of the Hamburg Public Procurement Act (HmbVgG).
-This aspect has now been fleshed out in the “Green Procurement Guidelines of the Free and Hanseatic City of Hamburg” (Environmental Guidelines), providing assistance.
-Today’s Senate resolution means that the guidelines are now mandatory.
-Public enterprises are recommended to apply them when awarding contracts.
+This aspect has now been fleshed out in the “Green Procurement Guidelines of the Free and Hanseatic City of Hamburg” (GPP guideline), providing assistance.
+The implementation of the GPP guideline is mandatory.
+Public enterprises are recommended to apply it when awarding contracts.